How to show your strength

-Then, I remembered why I was here.
-The message was loud and clear.
+Then, I understood, and the message was loud and clear.

 To inspire change, you must not be comfortable.
 You need to be challenged.

-Challenges inspire you to reach to that next phase.
-In order to achieve your best self, you need to be mindful of the opportunities that await you.
+Challenges inspire you to reach that next phase.
+To achieve your best self, you need to be mindful of the opportunities that await you.

-If I want to lead a movement and inspire change, then I need to go full out, be real, and show my strengths.
-It is a waste of my time, and yours, to worry who I may leave out.
+If you want to lead a movement and inspire change, you need to go full out, be real, and show your strengths.
+It's a waste of my time to worry about who you may leave out.
 Comfortable is bland; uncomfortable is vibrant.

-The thing is, I do feel strong.
-I have felt the shift and I am looking forward to so many awesome things in my life.
-But, if I don’t share my journey, if I don’t live full out, and if I keep it comfortable, then nothing will change.
+The thing is, I'm looking forward to so many awesome things in my life, but if I don't live full out or continue to push through uncomfortable, nothing will change.

 Aspiring to be your best self requires showing your greatest strengths.

-If you feel like you’ve lost a part of yourself over the years, and that you’ve been taking care of everyone else but somewhere along the way forgot about you, and you want to feel empowered again, live full out, and love your life, I want to hear from you.
+If you feel like you've lost a part of yourself over the years, and that you've been taking care of everyone else, and you want to live full out and feel inspired by your life, I want to hear from you.

-Send me a message here on Facebook and let’s chat about how we can get back to you, rediscover who you are as an individual, as a woman, as a powerful leader.
+Send me a message here on Facebook, and let's chat about how we can get back to you, rediscover who you are as an individual, as a woman, as an influential leader.

 "I didn't come this far to only come this far" –Tom Brady